PonyWarrior/HadesModRepo/AspectFusion/aspectfusion-readme.txt

 -Fixed Poseidon Shot being offered instead of Flare with Aegis and Coronacht -Charged Flight now works on extra shields
 -Increased the casting time of spear throws to make it easier to aim

+1.3.1

+Changes:
+-Disabled Flurry Jab for Varatha
+-Fixed some boons not working correctly on Exagryph with cluster bomb or rocket bomb equipped